Tested Baking & Dessert Recipes & Videos

 Apple Crisp

-Apple Scone Cake: Preheat oven to 350 degrees F (177 degrees C) and place rack in center of oven.
-Butter (or spray with a non stick vegetable spray) a 9 inch (23 cm) glass pie plate.
+Apple Scone Cake: Preheat your oven to 350 degrees F (180 degrees C) and place rack in center of oven.
+Have ready a 9 inch (23 cm) pie pan.

-Transfer to a lightly floured surface and knead dough gently four or five times and then divide the dough in half.
-Roll or pat one half of the dough into a 9 inch (23 cm) circle and transfer to the pie plate and pat onto the bottom and up the sides of the pie plate.
+Transfer to a lightly floured surface and knead the dough gently four or five times and then divide the dough in half.
+Roll or pat one half of the dough into a 9 inch (23 cm) circle and transfer to the pie pan and pat onto the bottom and up the sides of the pan.

 In a separate bowl toss together the cut apples, sugar, cinnamon, and nuts.
-Spread the apples evenly over the bottom of the dough in the pie plate.
+Spread the apple mixture evenly over the bottom of the dough in the pie pan.

-Bake in the preheated oven for about 35 - 45 minutes or until the pastry is nicely browned and a toothpick inserted into the center of the cake comes out clean.
+Bake in the preheated oven for about 40 - 45 minutes or until the pastry is nicely browned and a toothpick inserted into the center of the cake will find the apples tender, not mushy.

 Cool on a wire rack.
 Serve warm with a dollop of whipped cream or ice cream.